-A 3-credit workshop linked with specified sections of ENGL 1201 required for second language students who need addi-
+A 3-credit workshop linked with specified sections of ENGL 1201 required for second language students who need additional reading and writing instruction in a focused, intensive environment.
+3 institutional credits

 Note: Specially denoted sections of 1201 and 1202 ZES and ZSL are available for students who have learned English as a second language on the advanced level.
 These courses are identical to regular sections of College English in content, text, instruction, and credits, but they provide additional instruction when necessary to aid non-native English speakers and writers.